-Without the continued support from the Department of Energy's Office of Advanced Scientific Computing Research, the projects upon which this future vision rests, including SIRIUS, MONA, and SENSEI, would not be possible.
-Additionally, support from the DOE computing facilities in Oak Ridge and NERSC, as well as the National Science Foundation, was also critical.
+Without the continued support from the Department of Energy's Office of Advanced Scientific Computing Research, the projects upon which this future vision rests would not be possible.
+Additionally, support from the DOE computing facilities in Oak Ridge and NERSC, as well as the National Science Foundation, were also critical.